Notice

 The Farmers Elevator has Pre & Post Emerge Herbicide Programs and Fungicide & Insecticide Programs for Wheat, Corn and Beans.

-If you are interested in any programs, please contact Jeff or Cory @ the Pleasant Bend office, 419-653-4132.
+If you are interested in any programs, please contact Jeff, Nate or Kyle @ the Pleasant Bend office, 419-653-4132.

 USDA Newswire